Do You Touch with Love?

 - Balances vata and the nervous system.

-- Soothes more that 1.8 billion sensory nerves on the body’s skin.
+- Soothes more than 1.8 billion sensory nerves.

-- Increases the production of oxytocin, the hormone associated with love, optimal health and bonding.
+- Increases oxytocin, the hormone associated with love, optimal health, and bonding.

-For instance, research has found that mice sharing a cage with more aggressive mice showed significantly decreased beneficial bacteria, lower overall diversity of the gut microbiome, and an overgrowth of harmful bacteria, making them more susceptible to infection and gut inflammation.
-(10)
+For instance, research finds mice sharing a cage with more aggressive mice show significantly decreased beneficial bacteria, lower overall diversity of the gut microbiome, and an overgrowth of harmful bacteria, making them more susceptible to infection and gut inflammation.10

-For instance, oil pulling is a time-honored Ayurvedic practice involving swishing oil around in the mouth for 10-20 minutes on an empty stomach.
-Modern science shows that while swishing with high-quality coconut oil, the enzyme modification that takes place in your mouth boosts the effectiveness of the coconut oil.
-Doing so chelates or “pulls” fat-soluble toxins out from the oral cavity, supporting a healthy mouth and fresh breath.
-(12-16)
+For instance, oil pulling is a time-honored Ayurvedic practice involving swishing oil in the mouth for 10-20 minutes on an empty stomach.
+Modern science shows that while swishing with high-quality coconut oil, enzyme modification in the mouth boosts its effectiveness.
+Oil pulling chelates or “pulls” fat-soluble toxins out from the oral cavity, supporting a healthy mouth and fresh breath.12-16

-Another Ayurvedic practice to take care of the inner skin is through tongue scraping, which also has a host of health benefits, including boosting digestive enzymes, decreasing undesirable bacterial load, decreasing volatile sulphur compounds (VSCs) contributing to bad breath, and decreasing strep mutans, which is known to cause decay.
-(17-20) Traditionally, according to one of the Ayurvedic texts, the Charaka Samhita, tongue scrapers should be made of gold, silver, copper, tin, or brass.
-(21)
+Another Ayurvedic practice to take care of inner skin is tongue scraping, which also has a host of health benefits, including boosting digestive enzymes, while decreasing undesirable bacterial load, volatile sulphur compounds (VSCs) (contributing to bad breath), and Strep mutans (known to cause decay).17-20 According to a traditional Ayurvedic text, the Charaka Samhita, tongue scrapers should be made of gold, silver, copper, tin, or brass.21

-Boost your health and well-being by loving and caring for your skin—inner and outer!
+The moral of the story is: boost health, wellbeing, and oxytocin by loving and caring for your skin—inner and outer!

-What are ways that you take care of your inner and outer skin?
+What are ways you take care of your inner and outer skin?